 Several private sector companies can be involved.
 Sometimes a driver is employed by one company, and the truck is owned by another.
 Yet another company might own the goods being transported.
 The insurance companies for each company, and sometimes the driver's insurance company or worker's union, will also be connected to the claim.

 Attorney meetings by appointment only

 This is only a partial list: as you can see, a truck accident injury claim can become extremely complicated.
 That's why it's important to consult a lawyer any time you are involved in or injured by truck accident.
-The attorneys at Aaron Sachs and Associates are familiar with the complications that can arise from such a case.
+The attorneys at Aaron Sachs & Associates, P.C. are familiar with the complications that can arise from such a case.
 Contact one of our offices and arrange a free consultation meeting: call 1-888-777-AUTO (2886) and see if one of our lawyers can help.